onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 talk about.

-tape script 4.8 four point eight a piece of paper a loaf of bread a bottle of beer a can of coke a kilo of apples a litre of petrol a packet of chewing gum a pair of jeans a slice of cake a bunch of bananas
+tapescript 4.8 four point eight a piece of paper a loaf of bread a bottle of beer a can of coke a kilo of apples a litre of petrol a packet of chewing gum a pair of jeans a slice of cake a bunch of bananas

-tape script 4.9 four
+tapescript 4.9 four
 point nine going shopping one
 this copy of the times please that's one pound exactly sorry I only have a 20